Nerinny/SkyCellTask/README.md

 ## Workarounds
 - Since getting device by ID doesn't return proper result - getting device by model name is used instead
-- Some tests are failing because of found issues - additional cleanup after all tests is used that removes all test devices
+- Four tests are failing because of found issues - additional cleanup after all tests is used that removes all test devices

 ## Improvements
 #### Given limited time there are some improvements that could be implemented: